 Two additional proactive solutions are designed to help you target customers by offering a Country Rate or a Mobile Rate.

 This can help you structurally have more visibility for specific types of customers over a long-term period like targeting bookers from another country during their peak travel season.
-It’s worth noting that during the pandemic, with more travelers visiting locations that only require a short drive, you can use the same Country Rates tool to target domestic bookers and capture long-term demand.
+It’s worth noting that during the pandemic, with more travellers visiting locations that only require a short drive, you can use the same Country Rates tool to target domestic bookers and capture long-term demand.

 Rounding out the proactive branch of the portfolio are Campaign Deals.
 These are seasonal sales campaigns we put our marketing muscle behind like the Travel Offer and Break Away Deal.

 Reactive solutions, on the other hand, are best to use if there is an anomaly in your normal booking pattern.
 These solutions may be thought of as a quick way to fix an occupancy issue or as a way to recoup revenue you may have missed out on while on the path to full rate optimisation.

 For example, if a wedding party booked four of your rooms (many months ago) for next Thursday but had to cancel because of unexpected pandemic-related travel restrictions, you can use a reactive solution like a Last Minute Deal to get a search ranking boost and bring in bookers.
 Want to make it even more attractive?
 If you like, you can stack it with another reactive solution, the Visibility Booster, to increase your reach even more.